ibm-cloud-docs/DataTransferService/gethelp.md

 # Getting help and support for Data Transfer Service
 {: #help-and-support}

 The Data Transfer Service is deprecated.
 As of 04 November 2024, you can't create new requests for this service.
-Any existing requests will be serviced as per the terms of offering.
+Any existing requests are serviced according to the terms of the offering.
 {: deprecated}

 If you experience an issue or have questions when you use Data Transfer Service, you can use the following resources before you open a support case.